 - you are the person named as a Deputy for Health and Welfare on a Court of Protection Order

-- you have valid and registered Lasting Power of Attorney for Health and Welfare for them
+- you have valid and registered Lasting Power of Attorney for Health and Welfare for the

-If you are acting on behalf of someone, but you don't have an official right to do so (as listed above), please contact us to discuss the situation whereby we will take advice from our legal team.
+- If you are acting on behalf of someone, but you don't have an official right to do so (as listed above), please contact us to discuss the situation whereby we will take advice from our legal department.

-- You can only see someone else's records, even if they are a close family member, if they give permission for you to see them.
+- a decision as to whether you can see the records you asking for will be based on the information you provide you can only see someone else's records, even if they are a close family member, if they give permission for you to see them

-- Parents do not have an automatic right to see their child's records.
-However, we will allow a parent to see their child's file in certain circumstances, such as when the person holds parental responsibility and/or their child gives permission if they are old enough to do so (under the Data Protection Act this is usually 12).
+- parents do not have an automatic right to see their child's records.
+However, we will allow a parent to see their child's file in certain circumstances, such as when the person holds parental responsibility and/or their child gives permission (if they are old enough to do so, under the Data Protection Act this is 13).
 We may ask for proof that a person holds parental responsibility e.g. the child’s birth certificate.
-In some cases we may allow a parent to see their child's file if we believe it is in the child's best interest.
+In some cases we may allow a parent to see their child's file if we believe it is in the child's best interest

 - Seeing the records of someone who is mentally ill